 Our trade secrets, trademarks, copyrights, patents, and other intellectual property rights are critical to our success.
 We rely on, and expect to continue to rely on, confidentiality agreements and non-compete agreements with our employees and third parties to protect our intellectual properties.
 However, events beyond our control may pose threats to our intellectual property rights and the integrity of our products and brand.
 Effective protection of our trademarks, copyrights, domain names, patent rights, and other intellectual property rights is expensive and challenging.
-While we have taken measures to protect our intellectual property rights, including implementing a set of comprehensive internal policies to establish robust management over our intellectual property rights, and deploying a special team to guide, manage, supervise and monitor our daily work regarding intellectual property rights, we cannot assure you that such efforts are adequate to guard against any potential infringement and misappropriation.
+While we have taken measures to protect our intellectual property rights, including implementing a set of comprehensive internal policies to establish robust management over our intellectual property rights, we cannot assure you that such efforts are adequate to guard against any potential infringement and misappropriation.
 In addition, our intellectual property rights may be declared invalid or unenforceable by the courts.
 We cannot assure you that any of our intellectual property rights applications will ultimately proceed to registration or will result in registration with adequate scope for our business.
 Some of our pending applications or registrations may be successfully challenged or invalidated by others.
 If our intellectual property rights applications are not successful, we may have to use different intellectual property rights for our affected products or services, or seek to enter into arrangements with any third parties who may have prior registrations, applications or rights, which might not be available on commercially reasonable terms, if at all.
 If we fail to protect or enforce our intellectual property rights, our competitors may copy or reverse-engineer our products and services without authorization and compete with us.
 As a result, our customers and partners may devalue our services, and our ability to compete effectively may be impaired, which could have a material adverse effect on our business, financial condition and results of operations.